blabla1337/skf-flask/skf/markdown/code_examples/asp/44-code_example--Whitelisting--.md

 					count++;
 					countArray++;
 				}

 				if (countArray == count)
 				{
-					//this breach has to be repported into the log files Log.setLog(HttpContext.Current.Session["userID"], "Audit log message!", "FAIL", "HIGH");
+					//this breach has to be reported into the log files Log.setLog(HttpContext.Current.Session["userID"], "Audit log message!", "FAIL", "HIGH");

 					Log.setCounter.count(3);
 				}
 				return validated;